Make a Beautiful Windbreak for Your Garden

 Enter the lavender hedge as a wind break.

 Lavender hedges make fantastic windbreaks.
 A windbreak reduces soil drying, wind erosion, and stress on crop plants, thus increasing yields.
 Hedges sited along contours can reduce rainfall erosion on slopes.
-Once my new lavender hedge reaches maturity it will be 3 to 4 feet tall and 40 feet wide.
+Once my new lavender hedge reaches maturity, it will be 3 to 4 feet tall and 40 feet wide.
 It will be beautiful.

 Benefits of lavender as a hedge

-- Attracts bees to your garden
+- Attracts bees and other beneficial insects to your garden

 - Lovely smell